-- · The Al Act comes in response to the growing application and potential of Al systems in various sectors, along with the need to address the potential risks and harms that these systems may cause to public interests, health, safety and fundamental rights protected by the EU. - The proposal was presented by the EC in 2021, followed by opinions from various bodies such as the ECB and the European Economic and Social Committee. - The EP has adopted its position at first reading in March 2024.
+- The Al Act comes in response to the growing application and potential of Al systems in various sectors, along with the need to address the potential risks and harms that these systems may cause to public interests, health, safety and fundamental rights protected by the EU. - The proposal was presented by the EC in 2021, followed by opinions from various bodies such as the ECB and the European Economic and Social Committee. - · After the EP's and Council's adoption at first reading in May 2024, the document was published in the OJEU on 13 June 2024.